 PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Thusong Centres Access to Governmental information service.
 Bring Government services closer to communities.
 Manage the rental of space for essential services at Thusong centre.
 Marketing of the Thusong Centre.
 Renting space at the Thusong Centre to external stakeholder.
 Have formal lease agreement with services providers and the Centre.
 Compile monthly reports and submit to Office of the Premier and the Municipality. service providers render essential services at the Thusong Centres.
 Making office space available for essential services to be provided.
-Manage the rental of space for essential services.
-Monitor services provided Maintaining the Thusong premises.
-Manage the rental of space for essential services.
+Monitor services provided.
+Maintaining the Thusong of space for Manage the rental of space for essential services.
 Monitor services provided.
 Maintaining Thusong premises.
 Extend the services provided at the Thusong Centre.